The Voice for Texas Architecture

 Government Affairs Steering

-Charge: To communicate with the Board of Directors and the Executive Committee on initiatives and issues concerning the Texas Legislature and government regulations affecting the practice of architecture; to assist in improving the regulatory environment in Texas; and to assist coordination of local, state, and national efforts concerning governmental policies and activities.
+Charge: To communicate with the Board of Directors and the Executive Committee on initiatives and issues concerning the Texas Legislature and government regulations affecting the practice of architecture; to draft a legislative agenda for Board approval; to assist in improving the regulatory environment in Texas; and to assist coordination of local, state, and national efforts concerning governmental policies and activities.

 School Safety Subcommittee

-Charge: To focus on the role of architects and the built environment in school safety, as well as to contribute to the school safety dialogue by identifying resources, leading practices, and sharing knowledge.
+Charge: To focus on the role of architects and the built environment in school safety, as well as to contribute to the school safety dialogue through advocating for and identifying resources, leading practices, and sharing knowledge.

 COTE® (Committee on the Environment)